ajcaldelas/enhancements/keps/sig-node/4800-cpumanager-split-l3cache/README.md

 -->

 ## Motivation
+Our motivation is the same as in the following design doc CPUManager: cache and die affinity - Google Docs.
+The enhancement is to reduce noisy neighbor scenarios that occur on systems with split L3 cache, which is available on both x86 and ARM architecture.
+The challenge with current kubelet’s cpu manager is that it is unaware of split L3 architecture and spreads CPU assignments across distributed L3s.
+This creates a noisy neighbor problem where multiple pods/containers are sharing the same L3 cache.
+In addition, pods spread against multiple L3 cache sees higher latency and reduced performance due to inter-cache access latency.
+For workload use cases that are sensitive to latency and are performance deterministic, minimizing the noisy neighbor condition in L3 can have significant improvements in performance.

+The figure below highlights performance gain when pod placement is aligned to an L3 group.
+In this exampleTPCC/My-SQL  is the workload deployed.
+There was a 18% uplift compared to default behavior.
+Other workloads might see  higher gains.
+For Stream workload, highlighted in the original design doc, the performance uplift was approximately 20%.
 <!--
 This section is for explicitly listing the motivation, goals, and non-goals of this KEP.
 Describe why the change is important and the benefits to users.
 The